INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: The Neural Retouch Dataset

 \section{The Neural Retouch Dataset}

-Professional image editing software utilizes ``presets" to speed up the ``retouching process".
+Professional image editing software utilizes \textbf{``presets"} to speed up the ``retouching process".
 Presets are often developed by professional photographers to save a series of modifications that are applied to an image and transfer these edits between images.
-They are often applied directly on RAW images, as they have more information than the processed RGB (JPEG).
-It is worth noting that the modifications within a preset can be local and global, for example, apply certain color corrections to the sky, a different white balance to dark areas, and add vignetting and fine grain.
+They are often applied directly to RAW images, as they have more information than the processed RGB.
+It is worth noting that the modifications within a preset can be local and global \emph{e.g.,} apply certain color corrections to the sky, a different white balance to dark areas, and add vignetting and fine grain.
 This is thanks to the integration of automatic segmentation masks in the preset.

-Considering this, we aim to create a challenging and \textbf{realistic dataset for image retouching} and enhancement.
-To create our dataset, we used Adobe Lightroom software.
-We chose 172 different presets, licensed under Creative Commons (CC 4.0).
-We carefully selected the presets to include a wide variety of styles and edits.
-We also made sure to avoid \emph{specific purpose presets} (\eg portrait presets) and geometrical edits (\eg Cropping, Rotation) for high-quality retouches.

-We selected 570 RAW images from MIT5K dataset \cite{fivek}.
+We aim to create a challenging and \textbf{realistic dataset for image retouching}.
+First, we manually selected 570 RAW images from the MIT5K dataset \cite{fivek}.
 We used the dataset metadata to include diverse images with different content, locations, lighting conditions, and cameras.
-Using RAW images is crucial since presets (and 3D LUTs) are designed to process RAW images or images in other color spaces different than sRGB (8 bits).
+Using RAW images is crucial since presets are typically designed to process RAW images, not sRGB images (8 bits).
 This was not considered in previous datasets ~\cite{ke2023neural, ho2021deep}, where the preset or 3D LUT was applied directly to the RGB image.
-To the best of our knowledge, this is the first (open-source) dataset that includes this variety of high-quality images and styles resulting in approximately 100.000 retouched images.

-\paragraph{Dataset Samples} We can see in Figure \ref{fig:presets-img-samples} some of the presets that were included in our dataset.
-We can appreciate the variety of edits, for instance, the fine grain, spatial edits, and different vignetting effects.
-We can also appreciate local transformations, for instance, the sky in row 2 is modified in a different manner \wrt the rest of the scene.

-We noticed that the same presets can affect images differently.
-As we can see in Figure \ref{fig:presets-img-samples}, even though we applied the \emph{same preset} (\eg Photographer 2, 5), different images are modified in different manners.
-The output of the editing is highly dependent on the look of the image before editing.
-This is a non-avoidable issue with any fully supervised reference-based image editing datasets and varies depending on the complexity and variety of edits.
-We address this issue during training and evaluation for a fair and comprehensive benchmark.